ilkilab/agorakube/README.md

 ## What is AGORAKUBE

-Agorakube is an easy-to-use, stable Kubernetes distribution (Kubernetes 1.22, 1.23, 1.24).
+Agorakube is an easy-to-use, stable Kubernetes distribution.

 Agorakube provides a simple, user-friendly way to deploy and manage K8S Clusters.